The Defection of Simas Kudirka: Production

 The movie was filmed in Portsmouth, New Hampshire, the Portsmouth Naval Shipyard in Kittery, Maine, and off the coast of New Hampshire and southern Maine.
-The final scene shows Simas Kudirka (Arkin) and his wife Genna (Shirley Knight) reviewing the crew of the Coast Guard Cutter Vigilant, the ship onto which Kudirka jumped.
+The final scene shows Simas Kudirka (Alan Arkin) and his wife Genna (Shirley Knight) reviewing the crew of the Coast Guard cutter Vigilant, the ship onto which Kudirka jumped.
 The actual ship shown in the movie was the USCGC Decisive at its home port of New Castle, New Hampshire.
 The TS State of Maine, the training ship of Maine Maritime Academy in Castine, Maine was used as the Russian fish factory ship.
 Many students at MMA were extras as Russian crewmen.

 Awards

-In 1978, the movie won two Emmys and was nominated for another three.
+In 1978, the movie won two Emmys and was nominated for another three at the 30th Primetime Emmy Awards.